06 May Take Care of Business, and More With Custom Metrics

 Carbon-And-More announces a new release featuring custom metrics.
 Now organizations subscribing to the SMB or Enterprise editions can set and share additional metrics as they see fit.

 Not sure what you could track?
 Well, an example would be a firm organizing a food collection and trying to track its progress.
 Another example could be a firm whose set itself a goal of planting trees and wanting to share its progress.
 One of our goals at Carbon-And-More is to have as many subscribers as possible reach carbon neutrality.
-That is what we will report from now, as well the traditional metrics.
+That is what we will report from now, in addition to the traditional metrics.
+You can check our live report here.

 Wishing You All the Best Of Sustainable Success.